PurvaDeekshit/AEM-Engineering-Test/efk-integration/README.md

 7) Check Kibana running on: http://localhost:5601/app/home
 8) On the Home page, search for "Index patterns" and create an index pattern with “fluentd-*”.
-9) Go to Analytics -> Discover section to check the logs generated for the webservice using: http://localhost:8080/romannumeral?query=123
+9) On the top left corner, go to Analytics -> Discover section to check the logs generated for the webservice using: http://localhost:8080/romannumeral?query=123